 There are two ways you can use this technique:

-Wax resist is a lot of fun!
+Wax resist is a lot of fun to use!
 You can purchase a wax resist in the form of a stick or crayon and then use it in your paintings.
-When you apply the wax to your watercolor paper, it repels the water and creates a beautiful-looking texture.
-It’s very handy when painting water reflections!

 Another alternative to wax resist is oil pastel which produces the same results!